-Your R-PMitCEBOM chemotherapy will be given as a cycle over 14 days as follows:
+Your R-PACEBOM chemotherapy will be given as a cycle over 14 days as follows:

-- Rituximab given as an intravenous (into a vein or IV) infusion (over a period of between 90 minutes and four hours) on day one - Prednisolone given as tablets every day for first four weeks then every other day until treatment completed - Cyclophosphamide given as an IV injection on day one - Mitoxantrone given as an IV infusion on day one - Etoposide given as an IV infusion on day one - Bleomycin given as an IV injection on day eight - Vincristine given as an IV infusion over 5-10 minutes on day eight - Methotrexate given as an IV injection on day eight.
+- Rituximab given as an intravenous (into a vein known as IV) infusion (over a period of between 90 minutes and four hours) on day one - Prednisolone given as tablets every day for first four weeks then every other day until treatment completed - Doxorubicin given as an IV injection on day one - Cyclophosphamide given as an IV injection on day one - Etoposide given as an IV infusion on day one - Bleomycin given as an IV injection on day eight - Vincristine given as an IV infusion over 5-10 minutes on day eight - Methotrexate given as an IV injection on day eight.

-The treatment is given weekly, alternating between day one and day eight of each cycle, usually six to eight cycles are given over a period of around 12 to 16 weeks as an outpatient.
+The treatment is usually given weekly, alternating between day one and day eight of each cycle.
+Usually six to eight cycles are given over a period of around 12 to 16 weeks as an outpatient.
 Your doctor will discuss with you, the number of cycles you are likely to have.

 A new cannula will be placed in your arm before each dose of chemotherapy and will remain there only while that chemotherapy is being given.
-Some people may have their treatment given through a central venous access device (see The Royal Marsden booklet Central venous access devices for further information).
+Some people may have their treatment given through a central venous access device (see the booklet Central venous access devices for further information).
+The doctors in clinic will see you and have your blood tested before each cycle of chemotherapy.
+You will have regular scans while on treatment to assess your response.
+Treatment may be delayed if your blood count is not at a suitable level.

-Lymphoma Unit Page 1 of 7 Revised: November 2019 Planned review: November 2022 © The Royal Marsden NHS Foundation Trust LY-1234-03
+Lymphoma Unit Page 1 of 7 Revised: December 2019 Planned review: December 2022 © The Royal Marsden NHS Foundation Trust LY-1236-03

-> Life demands excellence
+Life demands excellence